TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/009 1-1 relationships.md

 ![img_5.png](img_5.png)

 No data yet, but I do get the columns I expect.
-We case see the BookId column on the PriceOffer table, which is the foreign key.
+We can see the BookId column on the PriceOffer table, which is the foreign key.

 ### You messed up?
 Sometimes you mess up a migration or application to the database.
 For your case as a student, it's simpler to just delete the Migrations directory and the bookstore.db file.\
 This will obviously delete all data, but it's a simple way to start over.\

 Alternatively, there are ways to undo migration applications, or to remove the latest migration if it has not yet been applied.\
 This is done with commands in the terminal.
 I leave it up to you to google this, if you need it.
+However, it's not always possible to undo an applied migration.